Single-gender world: In other media

 The 1984 Polish film Sexmission deals with a dystopian women-only society where all men have died out.
-Women reproduce through parthenogenesis, living in an oppressive feminist society, where apparatchiks teach that women suffered under males until males were removed from the world.
+Women reproduce through parthenogenesis, living in a feminist society, where apparatchiks teach that women suffered under men until men were removed from the world.

 Lithia, Episode 17 of the fourth season of the 1995 remake of The Outer Limits, features a man who was cryogenically frozen and awakens in a world populated only by women.
 Men died due to a war and a subsequent virus that affected males.
 They reproduce by artificial insemination using frozen sperm left over from the time when there were men.

+Vandread, an anime series from 2000, begins on the premise that men and women separated sometime after the colonization of space and moved to separate planets, Taraak and Mejeer.
+Through circumstances a small group of men and woman are forced to cooperate to get home again from the depths of space and fight a common enemy.

 The 2010 German vampire film We Are the Night explores the idea of feminist separatism.
 In the film, the female vampire committed genocide against male vampire somewhere at the end of the 1800s after many of them already had been killed by humans, as they were "too careless" and risked exposure to humanity.
 The female vampires agreed amongst each other never to turn another man into a vampire.

 In the Mass Effect universe, the asari are a monogender-pansexual species, outwardly appearing as 'female' and using female pronouns and descriptors for the benefit of dual-gendered species.
 With their reproductive system based on the 'melding' of nervous systems rather than the exchange of genetic material, asari are capable of procreating with any sex, gender or species but with the resultant offspring being always asari.